ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 apt install -y kubeadm kubelet
 ```

 Setup forwarding, this is required for newer versions of Docker (17.05+).
 You should restart the node/docker after doing this so the changes take effect in CNI.
+See this [issues](https://github.com/coreos/flannel/issues/799) for more information.

 ```shell
 iptables -P FORWARD ACCEPT